ash3327/OasisPlanner/README.md

 # OasisPlanner
 _Calendar App Project_ (Developing Phase)

+> [!INFO]
+> * Still under development and the functionalities are not completed yet.
+> * Distributable version not delivered yet.

 ## Our Goals

 Oasis: where you find calm _in the past, present, and future._